How long can you stay in Spain as a tourist? How does the 90-day rule affect that and how does it work exactly?

 But, as you can see, it does not dictate how long you can stay in Spain as a tourist.

-Spain currently does not have any plans of changing the 90-day rule.
-Technically, this rule is not under Spanish jurisdiction, as it is a rule that applies to the whole Schengen Area.
+As of right now, there will be no changes regarding the 90-day rule in the foreseeable future.
+Keep in mind, however, that this rule is technically not under Spanish jurisdiction, as it is a rule that applies to the whole Schengen Area.

 It is true, however, that Spain wishes to create an exception for the rule, specifically for UK citizens.
 The 90-day rule after Brexit did cause quite some chaos.